 - Remove the neck and innards if they are still in the cavity of the chicken.
+Using a paring knife, cut out the wishbone from the chicken.
+(This will make it easier to carve the chicken.)
 Generously season the cavity of the chicken with salt and pepper, add 3 of the garlic cloves and 5 sprigs of thyme, and massage the inside of the bird to infuse it with the flavors.

 - Cut the preserved lemons into quarters and remove the rinds from the flesh, reserving both.
 Create a pocket between the skin and meat of each chicken breast.
 Slide pieces of the lemon rind, pith side down, into each pocket, two pieces per breast.
 Then rub the chickens with the remaining lemon flesh.
 Sprinkle the ground cumin over the birds and season with the salt and pepper.

 - Cut off the dark green leaves from the top of the leeks.
 Trim off and discard any darkened outer layers.
 Trim the root ends, cutting around them on a 45-degree angle.
 Slit the leeks lengthwise almost in half, starting 1/2 inch above the root ends.
 Rinse the leeks well under warm water.

 - Cut off both ends of the rutabagas.
 Stand the rutabagas on end and cut away the skin, working from top to bottom and removing any tough outer layers.
 Cut into 3/4-inch wedges.
 Repeat with the turnips, cutting the wedges to match the size of the rutabagas.